cesaredef/cecast/README.md

 bam2cecast.py -s ${infosites} -l 30 -L 100 -IREF -m 25 -b 10 -d 3,3 example.bam > example_iref_d3.tabs
 ```
 ### Description
 The resulting `*.tabs` files (inputs for `cecast`) contain lineage assignment tables divided into 10 Mb blocks (specified by -b).
 These blocks support bootstrapping and confidence interval for later calculations.
+In the examples, there are only four blocks since the BAM file contains only 100,000 reads on chromosome 1.

 ### Key Options:
   - `-I`: Removes reads with indels.